 REIT or real estate investment trust is a type of investment vehicle that allows individuals to invest in real estate or related assets with an intention to earn income.
 REITs are similar to mutual funds.
-Like mutual funds channelize investors money in the stock market, in the same way, REIT’s give investors an opportunity to invest in real estate.
-This means that investors get a chance to invest and earn from valuable properties without actually owning it.
+Like mutual funds channelize investor’s money in the stock market, in the same way, REITs give investors an opportunity to invest in real estate.
+This means that investors get a chance to invest and earn from valuable properties without actually owning them.

-REIT owns or operates the income-producing properties, such as shopping malls, apartments, hotels, resorts, self-storage facilities, warehouses, mortgages or loans, office buildings and more.
-Unlike the real estate companies, REIT does not develop a real estate property with an intention to resell it.
+REIT owns or operates income-producing properties, such as shopping malls, apartments, hotels, resorts, self-storage facilities, warehouses, mortgages or loans, office buildings, etc. Unlike the real estate companies, REIT does not develop a real estate property with the intention to resell it.
 Instead, such income-producing properties are a part of its investment portfolio.

-Majority of REIT or real estate investment trusts follow a simple business model.
-They lease a property, collect rent on it, and then distribute the profit as dividend among the shareholders.
+The majority of REITs or real estate investment trusts follow a simple business model.
+They lease a property, collect rent on it, and then distribute the profit as dividends among the shareholders.
 It is usually mandatory for REITs to pay at least 90% of their income to the shareholders.